Stress can be work-related, school-related, home-related, or some combination of the three.

 People with stress and fatigue can also suffer from headaches, muscle tension, changes in appetite, lethargy, anger, dizziness, low libido, stomach upset, and other such symptoms.

-Next we have a few basic, general stress statistics for your consideration.
+Next we have a few basic, general stress demographics for your consideration.
 These will address gender, location, age, and other demographics where stress has an impact.

 11. Over 60% of Employees in Japan Report Experiencing Stress and Anxiety at Work.